Ian Coutts (sportsman): Early life

 Ian Coutts was born on 27 April 1928 in Herne Hill, south London and attended Dulwich College.
 He played both rugby and cricket for the school's first teams.
 He went up to Lincoln College, Oxford, after a break due to National Service.
 Coutts was selected for the 1950 Oxford University A side and in 1951 and 1952 won blues for cricket.
 He also won a rugby blue.

 Rugby union career

 After university Coutts played his club rugby for Northampton and was also a regular in his schools old boys side, the Old Alleynians.
 He made his international debut for Scotland whilst still at Oxford, on 13 January 1951 at Colombes against France.
 Scotland lost this game, and Coutts was also on the losing side when he won his second cap on 15 March 1952, this time against England.

 Cricket

-Coutts only first-class cricket experience was for Oxford University, as a right arm medium-fast bowler.
-From 15 matches he took 33 wickets at 35.75.
-He also later turned out for a number of other sides, including the Harlequins cricket team in 1953, as well as the Free Foresters in the same year.
-From 1957 to 1959 he played a number of times for the Cryptics and he also turned out for the Old Alleynians cricket side.
+Coutts played first-class cricket for Oxford University, as a right-arm medium-fast bowler.
+From 15 matches, he took 33 wickets at an average of 35.75.
+He later played minor cricket for a number of sides, including the Harlequins cricket team and the Free Foresters in 1953, the Cryptics and the Old Alleynians.